jnhujnhu/boosting_by_shifting_objective/README.md

 # Demo for BS-SVRG

-A demo for SVRG Boosted by Shifting Objective (BS-SVRG) proposed in "Boosting First-order Methods by Shifting Objective: New Schemes with Faster Worst-Case Rates", Kaiwen Zhou, Anthony Man-Cho So and James Cheng, NeurIPS2020 [arXiv](https://arxiv.org/pdf/2005.12061.pdf).
+A demo for SVRG Boosted by Shifting Objective (BS-SVRG) proposed in "Boosting First-order Methods by Shifting Objective: New Schemes with Faster Worst-Case Rates.
+Kaiwen Zhou, Anthony Man-Cho So, James Cheng", NeurIPS2020, [arXiv](https://arxiv.org/pdf/2005.12061.pdf).

 ## Usage